Lakeville, Minnesota: Education

 Lakeville is served by three different school districts, whose boundaries were determined when the community was largely agricultural.
 Today Independent School District 196 ("Rosemount-Apple Valley-Eagan") and Farmington School District 192 serve parts of northern and eastern Lakeville.
 Most Lakeville households are served by Lakeville Area School District 194.
 In 2005, the Lakeville School District opened its second high school, Lakeville South.
 Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.
 Lakeville North was a Blue Ribbon school of excellence in 2009.
 Each high school has nearly 2,000 students.
-There are eight public elementary schools and three public middle schools.
+There are nine public elementary schools and three public middle schools.
 Century Middle School students go on to attend Lakeville North, McGuire Middle School students go on to attend Lakeville South, and Kenwood Middle School students attend either, depending on their neighborhood of residence.